neelansh15/gitinnit-electron/README.md

 ## Bugs:

 - [ ] Add a new id each time a repo is cloned.
+Reason: If the same new project is cloned, then two projects with the same ids will exist.

 ## Wrapper **Vedant**